LorddXknowsy/InputMirror/README.md

 # InputMirror
-Not a first ever, but at least, first of all my angularJs works.
+Not a first ever, but at least, first of all my angularJs works, behaves like two way binding